 Ranked as Glassdoor’s No. 1 Job of 2016, 2017 and 2018, data scientists are critical to the success of any organization.
 As the data science field evolves, the demand for analytics skills continues to grow.
 Employers are actively seeking candidates with the advanced technical expertise to make data-driven decisions.

 A master’s in data science can help meet the demand in a variety of careers, including:

 - Statistical programmer

 - Business intelligence analyst

-The M.S. in Applied Data Science program prepares students to use applications of data science so they can effectively collect, organize and manage data, as well as master data visualization tools to communicate results in a wide range of business situations.
+The online MS in Applied Data Science program prepares students to use applications of data science so they can effectively collect, organize and manage data, as well as master data visualization tools to communicate results in a wide range of business situations.
 The interdisciplinary curriculum focuses on four key learning competencies:

 Capture and Organization